samaraaugust/LifeTracker/README.md

 If I had more time I would have implemented some of the stretch features such as adding functionality to the Nutrition and Sleep pages/

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?
 During my project demo, I believe that I presented all of my features clearly and answered questions coherently.
+I noticed that one of my peers implemented the sleep page which is a functionality that I would want to add.

 ### Open-source libraries used